-Unit 3 - Vectors and d Matrices, 6 weeks In this unit, students will learn to represent magnitude (or size) and direction u Students use basic operations on and with vectors and matrices to solve proble Big Ideas Essential Questions The central organizing ideas and underlying structures of mathematics Vector analysis can represent various physical phenomena.
+Unit 3 - Vectors and Matrices, 8 weeks top In this unit, students will learn to represent magnitude (or size) and direction Students use basic operations on and with vectors and matrices to solve probl · · Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Vector analysis can represent various physical phenomena.
 Matrices allow us to represent multidimensional problems.
 What does a vector represent?
 How are operations with vectors and matrices different than operations on scalars?
 How can vector operations solve linear systems?
-Common Core State Standards NUMBER AND QUANITY Vector Quantities and Matrices Represent and model with vector quantities.
-N-VM.1 (+) Recognize vector quantities as having both magnitude and direction.
-For symbols for vectors and their magnitudes (e.g., \mathbf{v} , $ \mathbf{v} $, $ \mathbf{v} $, v).
-N-VM.2 (+) Represent vector quantities by directed line segments, and use appropriate Find the components of a vector by subtracting the coordinates of an is N-VM.3 (+) Solve problems involving velocity and other quantities that can be rep resented by vectors.
-Perform operations on vectors.
-N-VM.4 (+) Add and subtract vectors. elogram rule.
-Understand that the magnitude of a sum of two vectors is b.
-Given two vectors in magnitude and direction form, determ c.
-Understand vector subtraction $\mathbf{v} - \mathbf{w}$ as $\mathbf{v} + (-\mathbf{w})$, where $-\mathbf{w}$ ine the magnitude and direction of their sum. is the additive inverse of \mathbf{w} , with the same magnitude as \mathbf{w} and pointing in the y connecting the tips in the appropriate order, and perform vector subtraction N-VM.5 (+) Multiply a vector by a scalar. rs and possibly reversing their direction; perform scalar multiplication $ c v$.
+Common Core e State Standards NUMBER AND QUANITY Vector Quantities and Matrices Represent and model with vector quantities.
+N-VM.1 (+) Recognize vector quantities as having both magnitude and direction. symbols for vectors and their magnitudes (e.g., v, v , v , v).
+N-VM.2 (+) Find the components of a vector by subtracting the coordinates of an N-VM.3 (+) Solve problems involving velocity and other quantities that can be re Perform operations on vectors.
+N-VM.4 (+) typically not the sum of the magnitudes. b.
+Given two vectors in magnitude and direction form, detern \mathbf{v} is the additive inverse of \mathbf{w} , with the same magnitude as \mathbf{w} and pointing in the by connecting the tips in the appropriate order, and perform vector subtraction N-VM.5 (+) Multiply a vector by a scalar. a.
+Represent scalar multiplication graphically by scaling vect component-wise, e.g., as c(vx, vy) = (cvx, cvy). fors and possibly reversing their direction; perform scalar multiplication = $ c v$.
 Compute the direction of cv knowing that when $ c v \neq 0$, the direction of